Sihan0229/LectureNotes/The-Human-Brain-9.13.md

 ### The Fundamental Problems of Navigation
 - Where am I?
+  - Familiar location (RSC)
-  - Familiar/unfamiliar location
+  - unfamiliar location (PPA & OPA)
-  - geometry of current location
+  - geometry of current location (PPA & OPA)
 - How do I get from here (A) to there (B)?
-  - Beaconing 信标
+  - Beaconing
-  - a mental map
+  - a mental map (Hippocampus, place cells)
+  - current heading w/ respect to that map (RSC, HD cells, OPA, PPA, etc)
-  - routes? reorientation?
+  - routes? (boundary cells)
+  - reorientation (RSC?/HD cells)

 ### Parahippocampal Place Area (PPA)
 - a region selectively responsive to scenes